 The clearance of our woodlands, trapping and persecution had a devastating effect on the pine marten across Britain and Ireland and by 1915 was found in just a few of the last remaining more remote areas.
 Small populations survived in Wales and the Marches and in areas of northern England, but relatively strong populations were still to be found only in some parts of the Scottish Highlands where persecution pressures were less.

 Today, populations are expanding in number and range in Scotland and Ireland (see 2012 report on pine marten range expansion in Scotland here and 2013 report on marten distribution in souther Scotland here).
-In England and Wales the populations appear to have not recovered from their decline and pine martens are living at low densities with a restricted distribution.
-In England most reports come from rugged upland areas such as the Lake District, Pennines, Cheviots and North York Moors; similarly in Wales the main strongholds are Snowdonia, the Cambrian Mountains and the uplands of central southern Wales.
+In England and Wales the population has not recovered from its decline and pine martens occur at low densities with a very restricted distribution.
+In England most reports come from rugged upland areas such as the Lake District, Pennines, Cheviots and North York Moors; similarly in Wales the main strongholds are the Cambrian Mountains, Snowdonia and the uplands of central southern Wales.